dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-paradigms/historical-stem-revivals.md

 # Historical Stem Revivals

-In Inglisce, many words are spelled in a tightly compressed way to keep the base language visually efficient.
-To visually separate how a word behaves when it acts as a verb versus a noun or an adjective, Inglisce requires these compressed words to change shape depending on the suffix being added.
+In Inglisce, many words are tightly compressed for visual efficiency.
+To distinguish how a word functions as a verb versus a noun or adjective, the language requires these stems to "unpack" when specific suffixes are added.

-When taking on an expanded form—like a plural noun, an adjective, or a verbal gerund—the word "unpacks."
-It opens up and reveals a hidden vowel from its history, reaching back to its Latin, Old French, or Old English roots.
+When taking on an expanded form—such as a plural, an adjective, or a gerund—the compressed word reveals a hidden historical vowel from its Latin, Old French, or Old English roots.
+This creates a predictable visual link: descriptive and plural forms clearly share a family identity, while core verb mechanics remain visually distinct.

-This system creates a highly predictable visual link across the language.
-By unpacking the exact same historical vowel every time, Inglisce guarantees that a word's various plural and descriptive forms all clearly look like they belong to the same family, while keeping its core verb mechanics visually distinct.

 ---